Scallops in Shells

 - 2 tablespoons butter, melted

 - Place water in a large saucepan.
 Bring to a boil.
 Reduce heat; add scallops and poach, uncovered, 6 minutes or until firm and opaque.
 Drain scallops, reserving 1 cup liquid.

 - Sprinkle scallops with salt.
 In a large skillet, saute mushrooms and shallots in butter until tender.
 Add scallops; cook 2 minutes longer.
 Remove from heat and set aside.

 - For sauce, in a small saucepan, melt butter.
 Stir in flour until smooth; gradually add milk and reserved poaching liquid.
 Bring to a boil; cook and stir 2 minutes or until thickened.
-Stir in cheese, sherry, salt, lemon juice, pepper and lemon peel; add to skillet.
+Stir in cheese, sherry, salt, lemon juice, pepper and lemon zest; add to skillet.